-Figure 1: Distribution of reported commercial catch of Golden Snapper in Northern Territory waters, 2014
+Figure 1.
+Distribution of reported commercial catch of Golden Snapper in Northern Territory waters during 2015

-Figure 2: Catch by sector of Golden Snapper in Northern Territory waters, 2000 to 2014
+Figure 2.
+Catch of Golden Snapper in Northern Territory waters by fishing sector from 2000 to 2015

-Table 3: Main features and statistics for the sectors harvesting Golden Snapper, 2014
+Table 3.
+Main features and statistics for the fishing sectors harvesting Golden Snapper in Northern Territory waters during 2015